I Am the Night—Color Me Black: Plot

 However, Jagger is hanged anyway at 9:30, much to the delight of the town.
 The town clergyman, although a different faith and race than Jagger, steps in and says that he is thankful to him for having stood up for him and his kind.
 The clergyman asks if Jagger had felt hate and enjoyment when he killed the man.
-Jagger confirmed he did.
+Jagger confirms he did.
 After this, the clergyman also reluctantly agrees to the execution, proclaiming that Jagger was in fact guilty.
 Jagger is disheartened, saying “It’s important to get with the majority isn’t it?
 That’s a big thing nowadays isn’t it, Reverend?”
-The Reverend replies: "The majority is all there is".
+The Reverend replies: "That’s all there is, is the majority.
+The minority must have died on the cross 2,000 years ago".
 After the hanging, the deputy says that for having gone along with the execution, that the clergyman has "seen the light".
 The clergyman replies that the sky is black because of all the hatred in the world, namely the hatred surrounding Jagger's execution.
 The sky becomes even darker after the execution.
-The deputy is convinced that the darkness is nothing more than fog, which will eventually lift, but neither the sheriff or reporter are convinced.
+The deputy is convinced that the darkness is nothing more than fog, which will eventually lift, but neither the sheriff nor the reporter is convinced.

 Later, a radio broadcast reveals that the town is not the only place where this disturbance is happening.
-The sky has turned dark over North Vietnam, a section of the Berlin Wall, a political prison in Budapest, a section of Dallas (Dallas, where President Kennedy was fatally shot), and other places around the world where hatred runs rampant.
+The sky has turned dark over North Vietnam; a section of the Berlin Wall; areas of Shanghai and Birmingham, AL; a political prison in Budapest; a section of Dallas (where President Kennedy was fatally shot), and other places around the world where hatred runs rampant.